gBoole01/symfony-countries-rest-api/README.md

 1. First, run `composer install` to install symfony and all dependencies
 1. Then run `docker-compose up` to launch database container
+1. In other terminal, run `symfony console doctrine:migrations:migrate` to setup the database
+1. Finally, run `symfony console app:install-fixtures` to add countries in database
 1. In other terminal, run `symfony serve` to launch symfony development webserver
-1. Finally, run `symfony console app:install-fixtures` to add Countries in database

 Once everything is running, you can browse the documentation at `https://localhost:8000/api`